We’re Not Your Average Market

 We are a farm- and food-first market.
 Since Jersey City requires us to keep a balance of farm to food to non-food vendors, we prioritize Farms over Prepared Food Vendors and Prepared Food Vendors over non-Food Vendors.
 During our normal season, we have very limited openings for non-food vendors.
 The openings that we do have are typically open to food-adjacent vendors (e.g. candles, body products) that are made with farm-sourced ingredients.

-2. your business is located and/or how you source ingredients
+2. WHERE your business is located and/or how you source ingredients

 First and foremost, we give priority to local vendors.
 For farms, we have a requirement that the farms need to be within 200 miles of Jersey City.
 For prepared food vendors, we prioritize selections based on location in the following order: The Heights, Jersey City, Hudson County or NJ.
 For non-farm vendors, we give priority to those who source their ingredients locally, as well.